Robbie Grossman Player Props: Rangers vs. Astros

 Robbie Grossman At The Plate

-- Grossman has a double, a home run and three walks while hitting .143.
+- Grossman is batting .135 with a double, a home run and four walks.

-- Grossman has picked up a hit in four games this year (36.4%), including one multi-hit game.
+- Grossman has had a base hit in four of 12 games this season, and multiple hits once.

-- In two games this season, Grossman has picked up an RBI, and in both of those games he had multiple runs batted in.
+- In two games this year, Grossman has driven in a run, and in both of those games he had multiple runs batted in.

-- He has scored in three games this year (27.3%), but has had no multi-run games.
+- He has scored a run in three of 12 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.